jamiesyme/CozyCape/readme.txt

 The game loop is just drawing, calls game logic, caps framerate, etc.

+The Map:
+	- Contains tiles (just ints)
+	- Holds all entities

+Entities:
+	- Everything in the game world (beside tiles) are entities
+	- You can use them for custom logic and drawing
+	- To add an entity to the world, just create it and pass it to Map

 Events:
 	- Poll events once a frame (done in game loop)
 	- If you want to receive events: